richard1122/submodule-checker/README.md

 ## run

-DockerFile is provided, please start with enviroment:
+DockerFile is provided, please start with enviroment variables:
 * GH_TOKEN: Your personal github access token, which have access right to target repo.

 ## config (in your repos)